sai-dev/sai-server/README.md

 - `ip`: IP address who submitted the game
 - `movescount`: number of moves in the SGF
 - `networkhash`: hash of the network used for this game
+- `options_hash`: small hash of the options used to play this game
 - `randomseed`: seed used to play this game
+- `selfplay_id`: reference in the self_plays table when this is a special selfplay
 - `sgf`: SGF of the games
 - `winnercolor`: color of the winner